Stephen Kelly

 module in parallel, then build the two .cc files in parallel.

-I think that the 'build a module' step should be a precondition to the
+I think that the 'build a module' step should be a precondition to theit would show how multiple classes and multiple libraries with

 compile step.
 I think the compiler should issue an error if it